 575: Onward, Christian Soldiers

-Today will be the first day since the 1900s that many Christians around the world will share in the sacrament of Holy Communion.
-1999 years have come and gone since Jesus Christ's birth, and we are embarking on the journey through Anno Domini 2000--another Year of Our Lord.
+Today will be the first day of the year that many Christians around the world will share in the sacrament of Holy Communion.
+Over 2,000 years have come and gone since Jesus Christ's birth, and we are embarking on the journey through another millennium Anno Domini--another thousand years in the Year of Our Lord.
 The Word was made flesh all of those years ago.
 The Word dwelt among us in the flesh for over thirty years.
 Before His trial, Christ broke the bread and shared it with His disciples saying, "Do this in remembrance of me."
 Those who have gone before us have been faithful in this instruction.
-May we, too, be found faithful, such that Our Lord will continue to be shared through this deep and mysterious sacrament for yet another 2000 years.
+May we, too, be found faithful, such that Our Lord will continue to be shared through this deep and mysterious sacrament for yet another thousand years.

 Little is recorded about this week's featured hymn.
 Written by Charles Wesley, O Thou Who This Mysterious Bread is a marvelous hymn of communion.
 This sacrament is often associated with "The Last Supper," but Wesley starts the hymn by changing our perspective.
 Although Christ shared the last supper with His disciples in the upper room, Wesley does not focus on that event.
 Instead, he begins the hymn after the resurrection, when Christ shared what I call the first supper with his followers in Emmaus.
 Verse by verse and line by line, Wesley takes us through Christ's return, the opening of our eyes, and the burning flames of love within our hearts as we partake of the bread and hear the words of our Lord.

-With the end of the 1900s and the arrival of Anno Domini 2000, it is a good time to remember the lesson that Wesley recognized in the story of Emmaus.
+As we watch the second millennium fade into the past and embark on a new one, it is a good time to remember the lesson that Wesley recognized in the story of Emmaus.
 Communion is just as important to beginnings as it is to the past.
 Consider what is beginning--and what can begin--in your life and your world as you read the words of this hymn:

 |1.
 O Thou who this mysterious bread